Brevis: The Infinite Compute Layer

 Hardware Cost | $256 K | $128 K | 50% reduction |

-These results mark a pivotal milestone, where it successfully became the first zkVM to meet the Ethereum Foundation’s Real-Time Proving (RTP) benchmark, achieving over 99% block coverage in under 10 seconds.
+These results mark a pivotal milestone, where it successfully became the first zkVM to meet the Ethereum Foundation’s Real-Time Proving (RTP) benchmark: to achieve over 99% block coverage in under 10 seconds.
 By halving both latency and hardware cost, Pico Prism makes real-time verification not only possible but economically sustainable.

 The Problem: Smart Contracts Are Blind